 The thing is, it’s not organizational decision making that’s at fault.
 As we’ve discussed there are significant and varied demands placed on them.
 Some of the blame should also lie with the vendors themselves, who typically offer single focus solutions, which can only add to this business imbalance.

-Typical fraud solutions aren’t designed to identify the user, only fraudulent activity and one vendor’s perception of fraudulent activity may not be the same as another.
+Typical fraud solutions only detect fraudulent activity and aren’t designed to identify the user, and one vendor’s perception of fraudulent activity may not be the same as another.
 So how can we expect organizations to be able to tackle these challenges head-on if solutions in the market are only looking at single capabilities.
 Organizations need a vendor that offers them the ability to adapt as their landscape evolves if they are to effectively meet the varying demands placed upon the business.

 Before joining Callsign our engineering and design teams have spent a considerable amount of time in their earlier careers working within these industries, so they understand the challenges and complexities.
 This has ensured that we not only build for capability but applicability also, considering needs not just within fraud, but across user experience and compliance.
 We understand that priorities shift throughout the year.
 Whether it’s a known flaw in a device, reducing operational costs or improving the NPS score, the organization needs to be able to adapt accordingly.
 This holistic approach to product development means unnecessary costs can be avoided, whilst the needs of the entire business can be met.